Did you know that 88% of hiring managers and recruiters focus on hard skills when reading your resume?

 • Basic graphic design

 First, identify the skills pertinent to your career or interests.
-Then enroll in online courses that teach those skills, attend workshops, and read relevant books and articles.
+Then, enroll in online courses that teach those skills, attend workshops, and read relevant books and articles.
 You can also earn certifications to show employers that you have learned the skills they require.

-Hard skills are learned skills that are job specific.
+Hard skills are learned skills that are job-specific.
 They tend to be more technical, and they’re necessary for completing day-to-day work.
+Soft skills, on the other hand, focus more on characteristics and personal attributes like teamwork, communication, and time management.
+They translate across most fields and careers.

 An example of a hard skill is proficiency in a programming language like Python or Java.